EricWVGG/sanity-plugin-next-redirects/README.md

 But if you’re running a high-traffic site, that’s already gathering links on X the Everything App™ and is aggressively indexed by search engines, then getting an instant redirect for a slug change is a pretty big deal!

 And (your SEO guy will love this), the redirects are dynamic — they point to the document, not the old slug.
-If an article changes from `labubus-ate-my-daughter` to `rescuing-my-daughter-from-labubus` to `i-fed-my-daughter-to-labubus` to `i-replaced-my-family-with-labubus`, each redirect will point to the article’s _latest, current slug_, not hop down the history from one change to the next.
+If an article changes from `labubus-ate-my-daughter` to `i-fed-my-daughter-to-labubus` to `i-am-now-a-labubu`, each redirect will point directly to the article’s _current slug_, not hop up the history from one change to the next.

 ## Bonus — lets DRY out that sitemap